gvwilson/thirdbit/_posts/2016/2016-06-12-empirical-parellelism.md

 </ul>
 <p>
-  It's easy to say this means we need better documentation&mdash;better, but wrong.
+  It's easy to say this means we need better documentation–better, but wrong.
 Just as you can't refactor your way to better security, you can't document your way to better usability.
 Knowing what people use, how they use it, and how they <em>mis</em>-use it could and should inform the design of the